apache/druid/docs/ingestion/native-batch.md

 The Parallel task will use one subtask when you set `maxNumConcurrentSubTasks` to 1.

-> When using this technique to partition your data, segment sizes may be unequally distributed if the data
+When you use this technique to partition your data, segment sizes may be unequally distributed if the data
 > in your `partitionDimension` is also unequally distributed.
 Therefore, avoid imbalance in data layout and
 > review the distribution of values in your source data before deciding on a partitioning strategy.